Where next for financial markets?

 Central banks have made their moves.
 Politicians have delivered key announcements.
 What do these mean for financial markets for the rest of the year and into 2020?

-On 31 July, the U.S. Federal Reserve announced its first rate cut in a decade.
-Earlier in the month, the European Central Bank signaled another U-turn — it could see both rate reductions and renewed quantitative easing in the coming months.
+On 31 July, the US Federal Reserve announced its first rate cut in a decade, and hinted more could follow.
+Earlier in the month, the European Central Bank signalled another U-turn; it could see both rate reductions and renewed quantitative easing in the coming months.
 At the start of August, President Trump surprised markets with the announcement of a new round of tariffs on consumer goods if trade talks with China did not reach a speedy conclusion.

 It is no surprise that the tariff news caused another bout of profit taking.
 Equity prices have performed extremely well during 2019.
-The U.S. stock market has risen nearly 20% year-to-date, and most major markets are up 5-15% in dollar terms.
-These are some of the most robust returns since the global financial crisis more than a decade ago.
-Bond investors have done well, too.
+The US stock market has risen nearly 20% year-to-date, and most major markets are up 5-15% in dollar terms.
+These are some of the most robust returns since the global financial crisis over a decade ago.
+Bond investors have done well too.
 Holding the benchmark (reference index in France) 10-year German government bond or the equivalent US Treasury bond since the start of 2019 would have returned about 8-9%.
 As yields collapse, so bond prices rise.

 Over recent weeks, it had appeared that better news was starting to emerge on the trade front.
 The agreement between presidents Xi and Trump on a trade truce at the G20 meeting calmed market nerves.
 The prospects of a deal were reawakened.
 Alas, it wasn’t to last long.
-To the dismay of many, ‘constructive’ US-China trade talks ended on August 1 with no agreement in sight.
-The situation then sharply worsened, after President Trump announced fresh tariffs on another $300 billion of Chinese consumer exports, effective September 1.
+To the dismay of many, ‘constructive’ US-China trade talks ended on 1 August with no agreement in sight.
+The situation then sharply worsened, after President Trump announced fresh tariffs on another US$300 billion of Chinese consumer exports, effective 1 September.
 This latest development underlines the volatile nature of the talks, and the strategic rivalry between the two countries.

 What for the future?
 Our forecasts are for similar global economic growth in 2019 and 2020 – potentially 3%.
 Inflation pressures look limited in this environment, even if wage pressures are emerging in some countries due to record-low unemployment.
 This is not a superb backdrop for further strength in equity or bond markets.
 However, it is a world away from the recessionary risks seen last autumn.
 The key issue for companies will be whether they can grind out steady profits growth into 2020.
 Strong cost controls and productivity growth will be the order of the day to protect margins.
 As such, the timing of future interest rate cuts will be important to revive business confidence.